syncfusion/blazor-docs/src/schedule/scheduler/exporting.md

 ### Export with custom file name

 By default, the Scheduler allows you to download the exported Excel file with a name `Schedule.xlsx`.
-It also provides an option to export the excel file with a custom file name, define the desired `FileName` and passing it as an argument to the `ExportToExcel` method.
+It also provides an option to export the excel file with a custom file name, define the desired `FileName` and passing it as an argument to the `ExportToExcelAsync` method.

 ```csharp
 @using Syncfusion.Blazor.Schedule